HardisonCo/.github/international/tonga/to-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with to_Health systems in Tonga.
+This document outlines how HMS-AGX is integrated with to-health systems in Tonga.